YRG999/Scraper/README.md

 Scraper uses [snscrape](https://github.com/JustAnotherArchivist/snscrape) to scrape twitter and reddit posts.
 Thank you to Martin Beck's [How to Scrape Tweets With snscrape](https://betterprogramming.pub/how-to-scrape-tweets-with-snscrape-90124ed006af) write-up, which got me started.
 See his files under `/snscrape`.

+## To run
+* Type `python3 Scraper.py`
+* Choose:
+  1. To search on Twitter.
+This accepts the same [advanced search operators](https://developer.twitter.com/en/docs/twitter-api/v1/rules-and-filtering/search-operators) as the Twitter search box.
+  2. To search on Reddit.
+  3. To search for a Subreddit with the term you entered.
+Results should show posts from that subreddit if it exists.
+This results aren't complete.
+It doesn't show the post, but it does show the URL.
+* Type the maximum number of results to receive.
+* Type a search term or terms.
+* Type a filename prefix (random numbers and the count will be appended to this name).
+* Output is a `.csv` file with the full name shown in the console.

 ## To do
 * make first choice a function
 * make if statements into functions